zapier/visual-builder/docs/_docs/advanced.md

 {% raw %}`{{bundle.authData.field}}`{% endraw %}

-Say your app includes a subdomain that can be fetched with an API call using the API key—and your other API calls require the subdomain be used in requests.
-You would add a computed field that references that value from your server's response, much like the way you reference fields in connected accounts.

 Zapier stores all fields returned by authentication API test call and auth process.
 Computed fields are marked as _required_ so Zapier watches specifically for those fields in the response data.
 If the auth process does not return fields marked as computed fields, Zapier will show an error.
 For example, if using OAuth v.2 authentication, Zapier will store all fields returned by the `getAccessToken` request, and will show an error if the response doesn't include an access token along with any fields you marked as computed fields.

 ### How to Use a Field From the Test API Call as a Computed Field?